thomasthaddeus/cityuseattle.github.io/docs/environment/keil.md

 # For Windows Users

-Keil® MDK is the most comprehensive software development solution for Arm®-based microcontrollers and includes all components that you need to create, build, and debug embedded applications.
+Keil® Microcontroller Development Kit (MDK) is the most comprehensive software development solution for Arm®-based microcontrollers and includes all components that you need to create, build, and debug embedded applications.
 Additional information can be found in the official website [here](https://www2.keil.com/mdk5/uvision/).
 This software is provided by ARM.
 To download the Development Kit, browse [here](https://www2.keil.com/mdk5/) and click on the `Download MDK`.
 You will be required to fill in the form and follow the instructions to install the latest version of Keil µVision as shown below:

 ![keil_download_page](/assets/images/install_keil/keil_download_page.png)